AlexParamonov/save_queue/CONTRIBUTING.md

     $ git remote add upstream git://github.com/AlexParamonov/save_queue.git
     $ git fetch upstream
-    $ git checkout -b fix-css-for-error-flash --track upstream/master
+    $ git checkout -b fix-css-for-error-flash --track upstream/develop

-The fetch command will grab all of the latest commits from the Save Queue master branch.
+The fetch command will grab all of the latest commits from the Save Queue develop branch.
 Don’t worry, it doesn’t alter your working repository in a harmful way.
-The track part of the command will tell git that this branch should track with the remote version of the upstream master.
+The track part of the command will tell git that this branch should track with the remote version of the upstream develop.
 This is another way of saying that the branch should be based on a clean copy of the latest official source code (without any of your unrelated local changes.)

 You can then do work locally on this topic branch and push it up to your Github fork when you are done.
 So in our